-Eventually, you will have to read and execute permission changes on either a file or directory.
+Eventually, you will need to have to read, write, and execute permissions on either a file or directory.

 To do this, you need to run the chmod command.

 This tutorial discusses how the chmod command functions, the basic permissions, its corresponding numbers, and everything else in between.

 Chmod means change mode.
 This enables you to change the mode of access to either your file or directory.

 It is essential to familiarize yourself with the different chmod command options.